neurocode-io/k8s-graceful-shutdown/README.md

 5. Shutdown

 The library makes the process mentioned above easy.
-Just register your healthHandler and add a grace period.
+Just register your graceful shutdown hook and add a grace period.

 Note that your grace period **must be** lower than the grace period defiend in kubernetes!